Focus Areas

 Share

 The United Arab Emirates has quickly become one of the leading tech and innovation hubs in the Middle East.
-Fueled by goals to diversify the U.A.E. economy away from oil, leaders in Dubai and Abu Dhabi have taken meaningful steps to foster a knowledge-based, technology-driven economy of the future.
+Fueled by the goal of making the U.A.E. into a global leader in advanced technology, leaders in Dubai and Abu Dhabi have taken meaningful steps to foster a knowledge-based, technology-driven economy of the future.

-Among these measures, the U.A.E. appointed a Minister of State for Artificial Intelligence (now Minister of State for Artificial Intelligence, Digital Economy, and Remote Work Applications) to strategically incorporate AI across the country’s government and economy.
-The U.A.E. also created a number of other far-sighted institutions – such as Smart Dubai, the Dubai Future Foundation, and Abu Dhabi Digital Authority – designed to harness the capabilities of new technologies.
+Among these measures, the U.A.E. appointed a Minister of State for Artificial Intelligence and a Chief AI Officer within each government ministry to strategically incorporate AI across the country’s government and economy.
+The U.A.E. also created a number of other far-sighted institutions – such as Digital Dubai, the Department of Government Enablement, and the Advanced Technology Research Council – designed to harness the capabilities of new technologies.

-Within this environment, prominent U.S. companies—including Amazon, Cisco, Facebook, Google, HPE, IBM, Microsoft, and VMware —are collaborating with Emirati public and private sector stakeholders on initiatives designed to accelerate innovation and the adoption of AI, blockchain, 3D printing, robotics, cloud computing, and digitization across the U.A.E.
+Within this environment, prominent U.S. companies—including Amazon, AMD, Cisco, Google, HPE, IBM, Microsoft, and Oracle—are collaborating with Emirati public and private sector stakeholders like G42 on initiatives designed to accelerate innovation and the adoption of AI, blockchain, robotics, cloud computing, and digitization across the U.A.E.
 Additionally, Abu Dhabi Global Market (ADGM), Dubai International Financial Centre (DIFC), Mubadala, and Dubai Future Foundation are supporting tech startups operating in the U.A.E. by providing access to capital, workspace, and mentorship.

 The U.S.-U.A.E.
 Business Council has played an active role in promoting partnerships between the U.S. and the U.A.E. in the technology sector.
-The Council has led two delegations of high-level U.S. executives on Department of Commerce-certified tech missions to the U.A.E., convened meaningful discussions for U.S. industry representatives with the U.A.E.
-Minister of State for AI and U.A.E.
-Minister of State for Advanced Technology.
-Moreover, the Business Council has engaged with leadership from the Dubai Future Foundation, Smart Dubai, and other Emirati organizations and held discussions on the future of communications technology, big data, digital transformation, and Abu Dhabi’s tech ecosystem through events and webinars.
+The Council has led two delegations of high-level U.S. executives on Department of Commerce-certified tech missions to the U.A.E.
+The Council has also convened meaningful discussions for U.S. industry representatives with the U.A.E.
+Minister of State for AI, the U.A.E.
+Minister of Industry and Advanced Technology, the CEO of MGX, executives from G42, and the U.A.E.’s Chief AI Officers.

-As technological innovation continues to introduce new opportunities for U.S.-U.A.E. collaboration, the Business Council looks forward to supporting member companies by providing access to decision-makers and promoting continued dialogue.
+As the U.S.-U.A.E.
+Advanced Technology Partnership continues to introduce new opportunities for collaboration, the Business Council looks forward to supporting member companies by providing access to decision-makers and promoting continued dialogue.

 Key Institutions